thomboggs/FractalFactory/README.md

 - In the destructor, *finished* is emitted.
 This starts a chain where the worker instance and the thread are both properly deleted.
 This destructor is only called when the application closes.

 ## Rubric Satisfaction
+- Readme Section
+  - Readme is included with Build instructions, project description, and rubric points (*this*).
+- Compiling and Testing
+  - The code builds using qmake and Qt Creator
+- Loops, Functions, I/O
+  - Code is organized into functions with multiple control structures.
+(All Over)
+  - The project reads or writes to an external file. (mainwindow.cpp, line: 115)
+  - The project accepts input from user as part of its operation. (mouse events across both mandelbrot and julia)
+- Object Oriented Programming
+  - The Project **IS** split into classes.
+  - Class constructors utilize member initialization lists (julia.cpp, line 18) (juliaworker.cpp, line 7)
+  - Classes encapsulate behavior
+  - Classes follow an appropriate inheritance hierarchy and Derived class functions override virtual base class functions.
+Appropriate pure virtual functions are overridden according to Qt best practices.
+Inheriting QLabel for Julia and Mandelbrot (julia.h line 10 and mandelbrot.h line 6)
+- Memory Management
+  - RAII is used.
+Beyond the shared pointer to julia image, the structure of the Qt app is RAII.
+Parent child structure during initialization ensures appropriate deletion.   (julia.cpp line 22)
+  - The project uses smart pointers instead of raw pointers.
+Qt Widgets must be "raw pointers", but they exist in a parent-child relationship that keeps them scoped.
+Other pointers are shared. (julia.h, line 36)
+- Concurrency
+  - The project uses multithreading. (julia.cpp, line 60)
+  - A mutex or lock is used in the project. (juliaworker.cpp line 19)

 ## Future Work: